Guide

 • Temporary residents like backpackers

-• Staff who are on leave, including paid sick leave and long-service leave
+• Staff on leave (including sick leave and long-service leave)

 You pay these super contributions into each employee's chosen super fund or retirement savings account.
 The ATO monitors these payments, and you need to report to them how much you've paid.